DanielMaherDev/answertime/README.md

   - [Credits](#credits)
   - [Acknowledgements](#acknowledgements)

-## User Experience

 ## Design

-This game was designed with a mobile first approach.
+This game was designed with a <strong>mobile first</strong> approach.
 The CSS was built to be compatible with smaller screen sizes first, and was scaled for larger screens where appropriate using media queries.

 The game is designed to be as intuitive as possible, with clear distinction for interactive elements via color scheme & hover effects.